 It seems to be popular among Christian speakers particularly to use an upbeat persona and wordy cheerfulness to try and engage the crowd or be more relevant and attractive.
 There’s nothing wrong with having a bright personality; in a lot of ways, naturally chipper people are God’s way of giving personal-sized suns to the world.

 But, honestly, if that’s all there is then something needs to change.
-It’s overdone and not glorifying to God when extraversion is exalted over exposition, sing-songy catchphrases are prioritized over the serious of sin, and the focus is on uplifting our self-esteem rather than bringing us to higher esteem and awe of One outside of ourselves: Jesus Christ.
+It’s overdone and not glorifying to God when extroversion is exalted over exposition, sing-songy catchphrases are prioritized over the seriousness of sin, and the focus is on uplifting our self-esteem rather than bringing us to higher esteem and awe of One outside of ourselves: Jesus Christ.

 The Holy Spirit does not need charismatic jargon, a sparkling smile or a jaunty voice to make dead hearts alive or transform believers into clearer images of their Savior.